Floquet engineering of topological phase transitions in quantum spin Hall $\alpha$-$T_{3}$ system: Middle-Band Occupancy Dependent Topology

-The topological properties of the system become dependent on the number of occupied bands as $\mathcal{H}_{\text{st}}$ breaks the particle-hole symmetry.
+The topological properties of the system become dependent on the number of occupied bands as $\mathcal{H}_{\text{st}}$ breaks the symmetry with respect to the center of energy-momentum plane.
 Conventionally, the topological invariants of the system are unchanged regardless of whether the bottom band or both the bottom and middle bands are considered when computing the topological invariants.
-However, once the particle-hole symmetry is broken, it is now possible to obtain different values of the topological invariants either by including or excluding the middle band in the computation.
+However, once the symmetry with respect to the center of energy-momentum plane is broken, it is now possible to obtain different values of the topological invariants either by including or excluding the middle band in the computation.
 Consequently, a doping-induced phase transition is feasible where the Fermi level can be modulated via doping.
+It is worth noting that the phenomenon is preserved even when (i) the Kane-Mele SOI is absent or (ii) the alternative staggered sublattice potential, $\pm U$ in Ref. \cite{ye2020quantum} is introduced.
 Notably, besides having important non-topological properties, the nontrivial topology of the middle band, which is essentially a quasi-flat band, makes the $\alpha$-$T_{3}$ lattice a potential platform for investigating the physics of fractional Chern insulators \cite{PhysRevB.86.201101, PhysRevLett.132.126401, PhysRevLett.131.013804}.
 Figure \ref{fig:fig4.pdf} (c) shows $(\mathcal{C}_{\uparrow}$, $\mathcal{C}_{\downarrow})$ values obtained by considering (i) only the bottom band and (ii) both the bottom and middle bands.
 For certain cases as indicated by the blue regions in Fig. \ref{fig:fig4.pdf} (b), a different $(\mathcal{C}_{\uparrow}, \mathcal{C}_{\downarrow})$ is obtained depending on whether the middle band is included in the summation in Eq. (\ref{spin-dependent Chern number}).
 Unlike the preceding scenario where the phase boundary is equivalently described by $\Delta E_{1} = \Delta E_{2} = 0$, here each vanishing condition describes a different phase boundary and consequently a different phase diagram which are merged in Fig. \ref{fig:fig4.pdf} (b).